-We are subject to or affected by general business regulations and laws, as well as regulations and laws specific to the internet and online services, including laws and regulations related to data privacy and security, consumer protection, child and youth protection, data localization, encryption, telecommunications, social media, payment processing, subscriptions, taxation, trade, intellectual property, competition, electronic contracts, internet access, net neutrality, advertising, calling and texting, content restrictions, protection of minors, and accessibility, among others.
+We are subject to or affected by general business regulations and laws, as well as regulations and laws specific to the internet and online services, including laws and regulations related to data privacy and security, consumer protection, child and youth protection, data localization, encryption, telecommunications, social media, payment processing, subscriptions, taxation, trade, intellectual property, competition, electronic contracts, internet access, net neutrality, advertising, calling and texting, content restrictions, AI, and accessibility, among others.
 We have been, and may be in the future, subject to claims or governmental or regulatory inquiries and investigations with regard to our compliance with such regulations and laws.

 Some of our business activities may be within the scope of existing or proposed laws and regulations intended to protect minors online.
 In this regard, examples of potentially applicable laws and regulations include the UK Age-Appropriate Design Code, UK Online Safety Act, the Irish Fundamentals for a Child-Oriented Approach to Data Processing, various minor-specific provisions of the GDPR and EU Digital Services Act, the Children's Online Privacy Protection Act, age-appropriate design code style laws at the state level, and minor-specific provisions of state consumer privacy laws.
 Many states have also incorporated children's privacy requirements into their laws.
 This is a rapidly evolving area of law and regulation, and the need to comply with this growing body of laws across the jurisdictions in which we operate could impact our business and require us to incur additional expenses for compliance.
-Additionally, there have been a dramatic rise in claims asserted under various unsettled laws in the United States, including the Video Privacy Protection Act, which provides a private right of action and allows for statutory damages, actual damages, and, in certain cases, attorneys' fees, and other similar U.S. state video privacy laws.
+Additionally, there have been a dramatic rise in claims asserted under various unsettled laws in the United States, including the Video Privacy Protection Act, other similar U.S. state video privacy laws, and the California Invasion of Privacy Act, which provide a private right of action and allows for statutory damages, actual damages, and, in certain cases, attorneys' fees.

 As we develop new products and services and improve our streaming platform, we may also be subject to new laws and regulations specific to new technologies that may require us to make changes to our business practices, and failure to adequately address or comply with such laws and regulations may result in legal liability, regulatory action, or brand and reputational harm.
 For example, to the extent that we incorporate generative AI into our products and services, we will be subject to the evolving legal and regulatory landscape surrounding generative AI technologies.
-Various national and local governments have proposed or enacted measures that impose new and substantial obligations related to the use of generative AI systems, including the EU, California, Colorado, and Utah.
+Various national and local governments have proposed or enacted measures that impose new and substantial obligations related to the use of generative AI systems, including the EU and many U.S. states.